Frequently Asked Questions

 What about the sequel?

 Around 1997, Cox completed a script of what was then an unofficial sequel called "Waldo's Hawaiian Holiday".
 It was only unofficially a sequel since the studio owned the rights to an official one, which is why the name of the main character was changed to Waldo.
-In an interview with the Austin Decider, he claims to have put a deal together to get it made at that time, but that it fell apart when Estevez unexpectedly dropped out.
+In an interview with Decider Austin, Cox claims to have put a deal together to get it made at that time, but that it fell apart when Estevez unexpectedly dropped out (Estevez denies having ever been interested after reading the script).
 In April, 2005, shooting of the film was begun by AntStuie Productions, with Stuart Kincaid directing, but the production had to be terminated before the film could be completed.
 The entire experience is described in their documentary "A Texas Tale of Treason".
-It was eventually published as a graphic novel, which is marketed as being the official sequel.
+Waldo was eventually published as a graphic novel, which describes itself as being the official sequel.

 Is "Repo Men" yet another sequel???

-According to Cox, "REPO MEN is definitely not a sequal to my film.
+According to Cox, "REPO MEN is definitely not a sequel to my film.
 I still have a contract with these guys and - if they ever want to make a film based on my original work - they have to ask me to direct it.
 What fun that would be!
 But it seems The Studio has, among its souvenirs, a Jude Law thriller called THE REPOSSESSION MAMBO, shot in Canada, almost two years ago.
 I'm sure this is an excellent film, which Universal accidentally forgot to distribute, and now are passing off, in their innocence, as the new REPO MAN."
-For his full comments, see the blog entry for 2009.7.30.

 What does Bud mean when he says that the Rodriguez brothers are "responsible for at least thirty vehicles in the field"?